Where Should Smoke Detectors Be Placed?

 Commercial Smoke Detector Placements

 Fire codes and standards are based on the codes and standards of the NFPA.
 However, there can be many differences between AHJs in how the codes are enforced and what codes are enforced.
 Many times, fire alarm systems require the approval of multiple jurisdictions (local, state, and joint commission).
-There also are federal Occupational Safety and Health Administration (OSHA) regulations and inspections to be considered, and OSHA inspectors can override the local AHJ.
+There are also federal Occupational Safety and Health Administration (OSHA) regulations and inspections to be considered, and OSHA inspectors can override the local AHJ.

 Smoke Detector Testing & Maintenance